cockroachdb/docs/known-limitations.md

 ---
-title: v1.0 Known Limitations
+title: Known Limitations
 summary:
 toc: false
 ---

-This page describes limitations we've identified in the v1.0 release and plan to investigate and possibly resolve in a future release.
+This page describes limitations we've identified in the [CockroachDB 1.0](v1.0.html) release and plan to investigate and possibly resolve in future releases.

 <div id="toc"></div>